samiraghav/CaseStudyNetomi/README.md

 #Deployment

-The website has been deployed using GitHub Pages and is available at https://samiraghav.github.io/CaseStudyNetomi/.
+The website has been deployed using Netlify and is available at https://case-study-netomi.netlify.app/ .

 #Running the Project Locally